TedHusted/awake/awake.md/awake.md

 ***

 “I just don’t know, lieutenant,” says Park.

+The agents stand near an office doorway.
+The office is lined with frosted windows and walnut trim.
+Inside the room, a fit person with thinning grey hair, is sitting behind an ancient wooden desk.

-“We can’t find a mechanical cause, and Brent didn’t seem to have any personal issues.
+Park goes on, “We can’t find a mechanical cause, and Brent didn’t seem to have any personal issues.
 He had a healthy bank account balance.
 His credit card was always paid in full.
 According to his sibling, Brent traveled to a different country every year for vacation.
 He played softball and online games, took holidays, and worked. — Life of Riley.”

 Park immediately regrets her choice of words.
 The news of Brent’s death the day before reached them just as the Thursday morning meeting started.